ice-wm/man/icewmhint.md

 - **layer** {**Desktop**\|**Below**\|**Normal**\|**OnTop**\|**Dock**\|**AboveDock**\|**Menu**\|_NUMBER_}

-    The layer is a similar concept to the layer specified by GNOME/WMH and implied by NetWM/EWMH.
+    The layer is a similar concept to the layer specified by _GNOME/WMH_ and implied by _NetWM/EWMH_.
 It is in this case however specific to [icewm(1)](icewm.md).

-    The command option specifies the layer to be associated with an _CLASS_**.**_INSTANCE_.
-The default is the `Normal` layer.  _VALUE_ is either a numeric layer _NUMBER_ or a symbolic layer name.
-Symbolic layer names are one of the following:
+    This command option specifies the layer to be associated with a _CLASS_**.**_INSTANCE_.
+The default is the `Normal` layer.  _VALUE_ is either a layer number or a symbolic layer name.
+Symbolic layer names are:

         Desktop    (0)  desktop window layer.
         Below      (2)  below normal windows.